INTRODUCTION TO EL MONTE

 VIGILANTISM IN EL MONTE

 El Monte was very much a Wild West town in the mid-19th Century and frontier justice was the law of the land.
 A notorious vigilante militia, the El Monte Rangers, was established in 1854 to impose their brand of justice (namely in the form of trial-less lynchings).
-They later evolved a group which called itself The El Monte Boys.
+They later evolved into a group that called itself The El Monte Boys.

 EL MONTE DURING THE CIVIL WAR